 Francesco Copyright Carla Coulson

 There is a saying in Greece ‘una faccia una razza’ (which is actually Italian) which means ‘One Race One Face’.
 The Mediterranean has seen so many exchanges of culture through the centuries that it has become one place.
 When Francesco is in Greece they speak to him in Greek and he gets that inner glow of happiness to think the Greeks believe he belongs to their great country.
-Not sure if he is blowing me a kiss or ready to break the lens!

 What to do in Sifnos: